Sipley/pipeline/README.md

 ### What heppened?

 1. Sequences expressed in _Schistosoma mansoni_ that are homologous to the solved structure of _Schistosoma mansoni_ were identified using BLAST+ & saved in a new `tmp/` directory as `potential_VAPs.fasta`
-2. Potential VAP sequences were translated to protein and validated as VAPs via CAP && CRISP domain presence
+2. Potential VAP sequences were translated to protein and validated as VAPs via CRISP domain presence

 ## Step 3: Infer the best gene tree for your gene family of interest